tmdeim-git/ag-ui/typescript-sdk/integrations/langgraph/README.md

 # @ag-ui/langgraph

-AG-UI integration for **LangGraph** - Build agent-native applications with shared state and human-in-the-loop workflows.
+Implementation of the AG-UI protocol for LangGraph.

 Connects LangGraph graphs to frontend applications via the AG-UI protocol.
 Supports both local TypeScript graphs and remote LangGraph Cloud deployments with full state management and interrupt handling.